elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 ## Stringing & Oozing
 [Main Page - Troubleshooting Issues List](README.md#troubleshooting-issues)

 If the nozzle is not sufficiently tightened, leaks in the hot end can result.
 During printing, the leaks will appear as strings being left behind on a print; while not printing, the nozzle may be visibly oozing filament.
-In extreme cases the nozzle may need to be cleaned or replaced.
+In extreme cases, the nozzle may need to be cleaned or replaced.
 See [Part 1 Step 18](system-assembly--repair.md#part-1--step-18-assembling-the-hot-end) and [Part 3 Step 7](system-assembly--repair.md#part-3--step-7-heat-tightening-the-nozzle).

 * Articles:
   * [Simplify3D Print Quality Guide](https://www.simplify3d.com/support/print-quality-troubleshooting/stringing-or-oozing/)